citruspay/citruspay-ios-sdk/SwiftExample/core-sdk/using-cocoa-pod/Pods/CitrusPay/README.md

 + Navigate to "Framework" folder & drag "core-sdk" folder into your existing Xcode project
 + In Xcode, go to your app's target settings.
 On the `Build Phases` tab, expand the `Link Binary With Libraries` section.
 + Include the following framework:
 - `CitrusPay.framework`
 + In Xcode, go to your app's target settings.
-On the `Build Phases` tab, expand the `Copy Bundle Resources` section.
+On the `General` tab, expand the `Embedded Binaries` section.
-+ Include the following bundle:
++ Include the following framework:
-    - `CitrusPay.bundle`
+- `CitrusPay.framework`
-+ Add depedency
++ Add dependency
 1. Download the JSONModel repository as a [zip file](https://github.com/icanzilb/JSONModel/archive/master.zip) or clone it
-    2. Copy the JSONModel sub-folder into your Xcode project
+2. Copy the JSONModel folder into your Xcode project finder
+3. Drag the `JSONModel.xcodeproj` from sub-folder into your Xcode project (i.e using direct project dependency)
+4. Select the target you wish to add "JSONModel" to
++ Navigate to `Build Phases` tab and expand the `Link Binary With Libraries` section
++ Click the + and `JSONModel.framework` appropriate to your target's platform
++ Then navigate to `General` tab and expand the `Embedded Binaries` section
++ Click the + and `JSONModel.framework` appropriate to your target's platform
-    3. Link your app to SystemConfiguration.framework
+5. Link your app to SystemConfiguration.framework
-+ You should now be able to add `#import <CitrusPay/CitrusPay.h>` to any of your target's source files and begin using CitrusPay SDK!
++ You should now be able to add SDK to any of your target's source files and begin using CitrusPay SDK!
++ Using Swift `import CitrusPay` Or Objective-C `#import <CitrusPay/CitrusPay.h>`
 + Done!

 ## Documentation